owen9825/website_ananke/content/en/join_us.md

 ----

-When we submit these forms to the state electoral commission, they'll check if these details are correct; and if they're not, then we won't get approved 🙀.
+When we submit these forms to the state electoral commission, they'll check if your details are correct; and if they're not, then we won't get approved 🙀.

 The Non-Human Party promises that the information on these forms will never be shared with anyone besides the electoral commission; and with our [Registered Officers](https://www.elections.nsw.gov.au/Political-participants/Political-parties/Register-a-party) in the relevant state.